corydonbaylor/quickstart-drafts/Louvain Community Detection.md

 SELECT * FROM p2p_agg_transactions;
 ```
 ## Step 5 : Construct a Graph Projection
-Transform tabular data into a graph model.
+Next, with just some simple transformations, we can prepare our tabular data to work with a graph model.
+In our case:
-Define the Graph:

-Users → Nodes
+- Users → Nodes

-Transactions → Edges (Relationships)
+- Transactions → Edges (Relationships)

 ```